mutirri/conda-build-wiki/[DRAFT]-Tutorial:-Building-postgis-(Advanced-due-to-multiple-dependencies).md

 $ cp ../postgresql-9.3.4/build.sh .
 ```

-I edit the `meta.yamlq` and `build.sh` files to reflect the details of this package (no dependencies or special flags set):
+I edit the `meta.yaml` and `build.sh` files to reflect the details of this package (no dependencies or special flags set):

 ```
 $ conda build .